The submission period for our Writers in Residence 2017 programme opens on 4th January 2016 and closes on 1st June 2016. This is a postmark deadline.

 You cannot enter under a pseudonym.

-Winners will be notified by the end of September and invited to a launch event at the National Liberal Club on Monday 12th October.
+Winners will be notified by the end of September and invited to a launch event at the National Liberal Club.

 Winners agree to take part in publicity activity and abide by Library rules during tenure.

 Situated just six miles from Chester, Gladstone’s Library is Britain’s only Prime Ministerial library and the national memorial to William Ewart Gladstone.
 It is home to a unique collection of more than 250,000 printed items and offers a comfortable, sociable and stimulating environment together with resources for creative study including renowned collections of theological, historical, cultural and political materials.
 For more information about the Library, please visit the Library’s website: www.gladstoneslibrary.org